 Why is there a Pupil Premium?

 Nationally, pupils who have been eligible for free school meals at any point in their school career have consistently lower educational attainment than those who have never been eligible.
-At Chase High School we currently have a gap of 20.7% of students who achieve grades 9-4 in English and mathematics and 20.2% of students achieving grades 9-5 in English and mathematics.
+At Chase High School we currently have a gap of 40% of students who achieve grades 9-4 in English and mathematics and 24% of students achieving grades 9-5 in English and mathematics.
 The Pupil Premium is designed to provide money to schools in order to close this gap.
+These figures are based on teacher assessment grades for 2020/21.

 |Year 7||Year 8||Year 9||Year 10||Year 11||Total|